London Borough of Barking & Dagenham

 - Properties converted into a mixture of self-contained and non self-contained accommodation.

-The government have decided to exclude purpose built self-contained flats within a block comprising three or more self-contained flats from the mandatory HMO licensing scheme.
-While this will be good news for some landlords, it does make the licensing scheme far more complicated.
+The government have excluded purpose built self-contained flats within a block comprising three or more self-contained flats from the mandatory HMO licensing scheme.
+While this will be good news for some landlords, it does make the licensing scheme more complicated.

-To find out more, you can read our free guide to mandatory HMO licensing (here).
+Read our free guide to mandatory HMO licensing to find out more (here).

 The council has not listed any fee discounts for accredited landlords, which we think is a shame.

 Barking & Dagenham Council has an online licence application system which you can access here.
+The council have said they will start to accept selective licence applications on 17 March 2025.

 We offer a licence application handling service in Barking & Dagenham and you can find further information here.
 Simply complete the online enquiry form to get the process underway.